primer/css/MIGRATING.md

 ## Not available

-If something is not available (n/a), there are a few options to consdier:
+If something is not available (n/a), there are a few options to consider:

 - If it makes sense, try using what is available.
 - If not, you can create the following: